john-kurkowski/john-kurkowski.github.io/_drafts/good-ideas-from-mobile-design-that-are-good-everywhere.md

 devices.
 Doesn't matter whether you target mobile.
 Meanwhile disregarding the tips hurts users on all devices.
 Sometimes it completely alienates them.

+I think PageSpeed could recommend all these tips.
+Even if they're not all objectively measurable, they're all good to strive for.

 My approach might not beat a mobile-dedicated design, but it'll get you ready for one.
 If you'd rather have that alienated audience than not, I believe you can start saving them now.
-It is little extra cost over what you're already building to avoid these design pitfalls.
+Avoiding these design pitfalls is little extra cost over what you're already building.

 ### Footnotes